HOT OFFER! Save $30 per month for 6 months on selected nbn internet plans!...Use promo code MATE30 at checkout! Hurry, limited time only!

 If your internet is slow on all your devices, the issue might be with your network setup.
 Here are a few things you can check:

-- Check your WiFi channels.
-Other devices in your home, like cordless phones and microwaves, can interfere with your WiFi signal.
-You might be able to improve your internet speed by changing your WiFi channel.
+- Check your WiFi channels: Other devices in your home, like cordless phones and microwaves, can interfere with your WiFi signal.
+Changing your Wi-Fi channel might improve your internet speed.

-- If possible, consider connecting your devices to your router using an ethernet cable instead of WiFi.
-A wired connection is often faster and more reliable than a wireless one.
+- Use an ethernet cable instead of Wi-Fi: A wired connection is often faster and more reliable than a wireless one.

 4. Consider your internet plan